jucardwell/geog215/other_pages/assignment4.md

 ### Create Maps

+1. Add a **third-level heading** to your R Markdown file named, “Map”.
+  Below this heading, add a code chunk.

-1. Map fire stations, emergency shelters, and hospitals using the function created above
+2. Map fire stations, emergency shelters, and hospitals using the function created above
 ------------------------------------------------------------------------

 ### Deliverables